openshift/ptp-operator/test/DEVELOPERS.md

 ## Current test description
 ### Validation tests
 #### should have the ptp namespace
-Checks that the "openshift-ptp" namespace is created in the configured cluster.
-Fails if "openshift-ptp" is not found
+Checks that the "ptp" namespace is created in the configured cluster.
+Fails if "ptp" is not found
 #### should have the ptp operator deployment in running state
 Checks that the "ptp-operator" deployment is deployed and ready.
 Expected replica are matching available replicas.
 Fails if the deployment fails to be ready after a 10 minute timeout.
 #### should have the linuxptp daemonset in running state